carbon-language/carbon-lang/docs/design/README.md

 }
 ```

+**FIXME: "symbolic facet binding" is the technically correct combination of
+terms, but probably needs more context here.**

 [Member name lookup](expressions/member_access.md) follows a similar philosophy.
-If a [checked-generic type parameter](#checked-and-template-parameters) is known
+If a [symbolic facet binding](#checked-and-template-parameters) is known to
-to implement multiple interfaces due to a constraint using
+implement multiple interfaces due to a constraint using
 [`&`](#combining-constraints) or
 [`where` clauses](generics/details.md#where-constraints), member name lookup
-into that type will look in all of the interfaces.
+into that facet will look in all of the interfaces.
 If it is found in multiple,
 the name must be disambiguated by qualifying using compound member access
 ([1](expressions/member_access.md),
 [2](generics/details.md#qualified-member-names-and-compound-member-access)).
 A